Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 The earth smells of sulfur around here, and the mines tell you about it.
 Along the way, the Petra of Calathansuderj, a Byzantine-Arab-Norman stronghold, shows you the direction of Aragon.

-At the end of this fantastic walk on the Magna Via Francigena, you will catch a train and reach Agrigento for the last night.
+At the end of this fantastic Magna Via Francigena experience, you will catch a train and reach Agrigento for the last night.

 Here is the golden south coast, the Mediterranean Sea, that is the sea of all peoples, the fortress of Agrigento with its cathedral.
 The journey is over ... or maybe it's just started!